bilsaboob/roslyn/README.md

 # Welcome to the "rapid sharp" fork of the .NET Compiler Platform ("Roslyn")

-This fork is an experiment changing the syntax of c# into something more similar to Kotlin / Scala / Go - but generally a mix syntax features from many other languages.
+This fork is an experiment of changing the syntax of c# into something more similar to Kotlin / Scala / Go - but generally a mix of syntax features from many other languages.

 The aim of this is to achieve syntax enabling writing "fluent dsl" - with no regard to backwards compatibility with standard c# 8-9 onward.